-- be prepared to start with one or two actions.
+- be prepared to start with one or two actions every week.

 Getting SEO Help

 Once you start reading and finding out new things about SEO, you might find you need help of an expert with some of the more technical aspects of on-site SEO.
 If you get stuck, please contact us.
-We can help you with some free advice, undertake some technical on-site improvements, or provide a highly competitive quote for a complete SEO service.
+We can help you undertake some technical on-site improvements, or provide a quote for a complete SEO service.

 - Google Trends – https://trends.google.com